Airport Arrival and Departure Information

 The departure drop off zones are quite well organized.
 You will need to enter through the correct gate in Jakarta (2D, 2E, 2F) and you will be asked to show the security guard a copy of your ticket.

 An airport tax of Rp.
 150,000 applies to all international departures and must be paid in cash at the check-in counter or at a booth prior to departure.
-The airport tax for domestic departures from Jakarta is Rp 40,000.
+The airport tax for domestic departures from Jakarta and Bali is Rp 40,000.
 Airport taxes at other airports in Indonesia range from Rp 20,000 to Rp 100,000/passenger depending on the airport you are flying from and whether or not your departure is domestic or international.
 Children under 2 years, provided not occupying a seat in the aircraft, may possibly be exempt.

 Immigration lines in the departure area can get as long as in arrivals: again the 'Meet and Assist' companies can fast track those who don’t like waiting in long lines.
 If you have lost you arrival card just fill in another one.
 If you have overstayed then you will be escorted to the immigration office and delayed until the fine has been agreed upon and paid.